4A. THE TUNNELS

 There were three separate tunnels connected to at least four different buildings at the Bavarian Brewery for over 50 years, beginning in the early 1900s.
 They allowed workers to walk between different buildings without the need to worry about the delivery trucks coming back and forth, or the need to wear outerwear during rain or snow when going between buildings.
-The tunnels may also have been used to easily extend utilities and conduits and possibly transfer beer between buildings, making it easier to repair leaks or provide maintenance than if they were buried underground.
+Some if not all of the tunnels were used to easily extend utilities and conduits and transfer beer between buildings, making it easier to repair leaks or provide maintenance than if they were buried underground.
 Perhaps, the tunnels could have been used to avoid attention during Prohibition, even though this brewery apparently did not engage in beer or alcohol production during that time.
 These three tunnels, shown on the right, are briefly described below.

 Labeled T1 on the Tunnel Map above, this was formerly a lager cellar built below a shed and ice house, probably in the 1860s, which fronted on W. 12th Street.
 Around 1910, this cellar became a tunnel that provided underground access between the Boiler House and the Mill House.
 The south entrance to this tunnel was located below the stone foundation of the ice house, which could be accessed from the lower level of the Mill House.
 The north entrance was reportedly in the Boiler House, but it may have been in the Engine Room structure, which was converted to a Bottling Department after Prohibition.

 The approximate measurements of this tunnel were a height and width of 15 feet, and a length of slightly over 100 feet, extending north to south.
 It appears this tunnel was used until the brewery closed in 1966.
 Interestingly, this tunnel, and former lager cellar, still remains.
 However, the Boiler House and Engineering Room buildings were demolished.
 This resulted in the closure of the tunnel entrances to those buildings, as shown in the photo above and in the background of this page.
-However, the remaining access has a metal covering, is accessible through a very narrow opening and it is not currently available for public access.
+However, the remaining access has a metal covering and is accessible through a narrow opening, but it is not currently available for public access.
 (See below.)

-Labeled T2 on the map, this was a relatively narrow tunnel - possibly around 6 feet wide, according to the diagram on the Sanborn Insurance Maps.
-Its height was unknown, but was probably about 8 feet.
-It extended east to west about 100 feet from the original Stock House, built about 1903-1905, to the Engine Room, built in 1907.
+Labeled T2 on the map above, this was a relatively narrow tunnel - possibly around 6 feet wide, according to the diagram on the Sanborn Insurance Maps, and confirmed by a blueprint shown below from 1950.
+This tunnel extended east to west about 100 feet from the Racking Room in the original Stock House, built about 1903-1905, to the Engine Room, built in 1907.
+After Prohibition, the Engine Room was converted to the Bottling Department and by 1950 this tunnel provided access to the Government Cellar with restricted access, as shown on duplicate plans below.
+The first plan is oriented with to the north at the top.
+However, the other plan, which is easier to read, was created with a reverse orientation.
+These plans indicated that utility lines for gas and water, along with beer lines, were in this tunnel.
+They also illustrate that Tunnel T-3 had been bricked up by 1950, and this was probably done sometime during Prohibition.
 Of course, there would have been staircases in both of these buildings providing access to the tunnel.
-It is believed this tunnel was used beginning around 1907, possibly until the brewery was closed in 1966.
+It is believed Tunnel T-2 was used beginning around 1907, and was likely used until it was closed in 1966.

 The entire Bavarian Brewing Co. tunnel system, encompassing the above-mentioned three underground passageways with a total length of several hundred feet, was only used about for about a decade before Prohibition began in 1919.
-Once the brewery was reopened after Prohibition, the two southern-most tunnels, T1 and T2, would still have been usable.
+Once the brewery was reopened after Prohibition, the two southern-most tunnels, T1 and T2, were still usable.
 There are accounts that T1 was definitely used between the Mill House and the Boiler House.
-It also seems that T2 was used between the Stock House and the former Engine Room, which became the Bottling Department.
+As mentioned, T2 was also used between the Racking Room in the Stock House and the former Engine Room, which became the Bottling Department.
 However, the longest tunnel, T3, was on property that was sold in the 1920s and early 1930s and was no longer part of the brewery property when it reopened in 1935.
-This tunnel had been closed, either by walling up the inside of the Tunnel like the north side of T1, or walling up the above-ground entrances, or both.
-It appears all of these tunnels may have remained until about 2017.
+This tunnel had been closed by using brick to block the entrance to this tunnel in T2; the above ground entrances were also likely blocked.
+It appears all of these tunnels were not used after the brewery closed in 1866, but they still remained until about 2017.

 What Happened to the Tunnels?